-The short answer: Buy a life insurance amount that would allow your family to maintain their lifestyle.
+In general, you want to buy a life insurance amount that will allow your family to maintain their lifestyle.

 1. Add up the financial obligations you want covered by life insurance.
 This often includes:

-- The amount of income you want to "replace," which means multiplying your salary by the number of years you want to replace it
+- The amount of income you want to "replace," which means multiplying your salary by the number of years you want to replace it.
+For example, if you make $80,000 and want your family to have the same income for 10 years, that’s $800,000.

-- Other large debts others would have to pay, such as credit card debt
+- Add other large debts others would have to pay, such as large credit card debt.

-2. Then subtract the existing assets your family could use for these expenses, such as savings, life insurance you already have and 529 college plans.
+2. Then subtract the existing assets your family could use for these expenses, such as savings, life insurance you already have, and 529 college-savings plans.
 (Some life insurance formulas include retirement savings among the assets to subtract.
-However, that could mean gutting retirement savings to pay for daily living expenses, so we're not including it.)
+However, that could mean a spouse has to gut retirement savings to pay for daily living expenses, so we're not including it.)

 3. The total is your estimated life insurance need.